classroom-dee/hobbernetes/simple_http/README.md

 3. The Rest
 - Edit/check workflow .github/workflow/main.yaml for secret names
-- Create a Bucket named `simple-http-backups`
+- Create a Bucket named `mooc-sdw` and a subdir `db-backups`
 - Make an artifact registry named `test-repo`
 - Init the cluster `./gcloud_scripts/cluster_init.sh`
 - Push the tag and then push to main, wait for deployment success
-- Edit the api manifest to have incorrect info and see it failing
+- `kubectl get ing -n project` to get the address
-- Correct the error and see it recovers
+- Test adding/ticking it off as done
 - Clean up the cluster `./gcloud_scripts/delete_cluster.sh` and the Artifact Registry